B0N3head/Intvert/README.md

 * 3.mp4 is for the Christmas payload

 #### This shitty program was made in a day as a proof of concept and is poorly made in its current state, expect errors.
 More payloads and comments will be introduced as time goes on as to make it easier to understand and edit.
+And yes I am still working on this